jlacasa/Rworkshop22/assignments/README.md

-# Brief note on the assingments
+# Brief note on the assignments

 Assignments are meant to practice coding in the tidyverse and promote good coding habits.
 The datasets are usually free to download, or the `iris` or `cars` datasets that come with R.